 For all further information or queries, please contact us.

-The National Assembly of the Republic of Serbia adopted the Law on Digital Assets (hereinafter: the Law), which entered into force on December 17th 2020.
-The Law will be applicable within six months from the da...
+PROTECTION OF TRADE SECRETS The National Assembly of the Republic of Serbia adopted the new Law on Protection of Trade Secrets (hereinafter: the Law), which entered into force on June 6...

 Czech company RC Europe, one of the leading retail investors in Serbia, opened its fifth NEST shopping center in Serbia.
 The project was lead by Managing Partner Djordje Djokic who advised RC Europe from their entrance on the S...